Skip to content

 Current price €0,00

-The feelings list PDF can help recognize and name different emotions.
+A free feelings list (PDF) that can help recognize and name different emotions.
 This tool helps identify the root causes of emotions, how to manage them, and effectively communicate feelings.

 For: coaching, social work, training, therapy